jstat/jstat/doc/md/core.md

 **fn.rand( row[, col] )**

-Use this technique for creating matrices in jStat instances.
+Use this technique to create matrices in jStat instances.

     jStat().rand( 3 );

 ### copy()

-Return a copy from given matrix
+Returns a copy of given matrix.

 ### identity()

-Create an identity matrix of row by col.
+Creates an identity matrix of row by col.
 If `col` is omitted then it will default to value `row`.

 **identity( row[, col] )**